Ubadah ibn al-Samit: Jihad and laws of war

 'Ubadah passed down Hadith that ruled the administration of Spoils of War such as the one after they pacified Cyprus for the second time.
-'Ubadah told Mu'awiyah to share the spoils that were acquired through military campaigns according to the Sunnah, which must be divided in fifths.
-In response Mu'awiyah tasked 'Ubadah to manage the spoils.
+'Ubadah told Mu'awiya to share the spoils that were acquired through military campaigns according to the Sunnah, which must be divided in fifths.
+In response Mu'awiya tasked 'Ubadah to manage the spoils.

-Meanwhile, on smaller scale operations, such as limited military raids, 'Ubadah taught the Hadith that has been recorded in Sunan ibn Majah: "...It was narrated from 'Ubadah bin Samit that the Prophet (ﷺ) awarded one quarter of the spoils to those who attacked the enemy at the beginning and one third to those who attacked at the end...".
+On smaller scale operations, such as limited military raids, a hadith says 'Ubadah said that Muhammad "awarded one quarter of the spoils to those who attacked the enemy at the beginning and one third to those who attacked at the end...".
 Hanafite scholar Muhammad 'Abid al-Sindi preserved the exegesis from Ali ibn Muhammad al-Shaddad, that this Hadith rules that those involved in the start of the fight have right of one quarter of the spoils, while those who participated later acquired one third of the spoils.